 HortWatch fruit sizing can predict final fruit size with better than 80% accuracy as early as 70 to 80 days after full bloom.

-Following each visit we will email reports to the grower, detailing block progress against:
+Following each visit growers will be able to view their reports via OrchardNet, which detail block progress against:

-- Regional averages for the current and previous years
+• Regional and National averages for the current and previous years

 Flowering Behaviour